ricardolopez010/alerting-ssh-logins-to-mail/README.md

 Hey Everyone

-I would like to share this script to create alerts when someone loggin into a SSH session really easly using Gmail a smtp provedir.
-Just modify first values:
+I would like to share this script to create alerts when someone loggin into a SSH session easly using Gmail as SMTP provider.
+Just modify first values in the autodeply.sh file:

 #----------------------------------------------------

-smtpuser="[smtp.gmail.com]:587 remitentaccount@gmail.com:passwordapp"
+smtpuser="[smtp.gmail.com]:587 fromaccount@gmail.com:smtppassword"
 destinationmail="destinationaccount@sysadmin.com"

 #----------------------------------------------------